Insider Sell: Matson Inc's Cha - GuruFocus.com

 On June 30, 2023, Matthew Cox, Chairman & CEO of Matson Inc (MATX, Financial), sold 10,000 shares of the company.
-This move is part of a series of insider transactions that have taken place over the past year, with Cox selling a total of 77,063 shares and making no purchases.
+This move is part of a larger trend, as over the past year, Cox has sold a total of 77,063 shares and purchased none.

-Matthew Cox has been with Matson Inc, a leading provider of ocean transportation and logistics services, for over a decade.
-Under his leadership, the company has grown significantly, expanding its operations across the Pacific and establishing a strong presence in the industry.
+Matthew Cox has been with Matson Inc, a leading U.S. carrier in the Pacific, for over a decade.
+He has served as Chairman of the Board since 2012 and as CEO since 2012.
+Under his leadership, Matson has continued to provide a vital lifeline to the economies of Hawaii, Alaska, Guam, Micronesia, and select South Pacific islands, delivering goods ranging from food and clothing to construction materials, automobiles, and military cargo.

-Matson Inc is a renowned name in the shipping industry, offering a wide range of services including ocean transportation, domestic and international rail intermodal service, long haul and regional highway brokerage, supply chain services, and less-than-truck-load transportation services, among others.
-The company's primary business is ocean transportation between various ports in the Pacific.
+Matson Inc is a public shipping company that provides logistics services through its ocean transportation, domestic and international rail intermodal service, and diversified logistics management services.
+The company's fleet of owned and chartered vessels includes containerships, combination container and roll-on/roll-off ships, and custom-designed barges.

-The recent sale by Cox has raised eyebrows among investors and market watchers, given the significant number of shares sold.
-This move comes amidst a trend of insider selling at Matson Inc, with 25 insider sells recorded over the past year compared to just 2 insider buys.
+The insider transaction history for Matson Inc shows a trend towards selling.
+Over the past year, there have been 2 insider buys and 25 insider sells.
+This could be an indication of the insiders' confidence in the company's current stock price or future prospects.

-The above image shows the trend of insider transactions at Matson Inc. The high number of sells compared to buys could be a signal for investors to tread carefully.
-However, it's important to note that insider selling doesn't necessarily indicate a lack of confidence in the company.
-Executives sell shares for a variety of reasons, including personal financial planning and diversification.
+On the day of Cox's recent sell, Matson Inc's shares were trading at $77.43, giving the company a market cap of $2.79 billion.
+The price-earnings ratio is 4.00, significantly lower than the industry median of 13.24 and the company’s historical median price-earnings ratio.
+This suggests that the stock is undervalued compared to its peers and its own historical performance.

-On the day of Cox's recent sale, Matson Inc's shares were trading at $77.43, giving the company a market cap of $2.79 billion.
-The stock's price-earnings ratio stands at 4.00, significantly lower than the industry median of 13.24 and the company's historical median price-earnings ratio.
-This suggests that the stock is undervalued.
+The GuruFocus Value of Matson Inc is $106.53, resulting in a price-to-GF-Value ratio of 0.73.
+This indicates that the stock is modestly undervalued.

 - CEO Buys, CFO Buys: Stocks that are bought by their CEO/CFOs.